yan-kunitski/anim-scroll/README.md

 `autoScroll`: in order to activate autoscrolling the value of the field must be "true" or "number".
 The number sets the delay between slides scrolling.
 #### Styles
 All style fields support either an object with styles or a CSS class name.
-In addition, the 'shape' field also supports an object of type ['DOM Element'](https://developer.mozilla.org/ru/docs/Web/API/Element)
+In addition, the 'shape' field also supports an object of type ["DOM Element"](https://developer.mozilla.org/en-US/docs/Web/API/Element)
 For example:
 ```js
 {